I have always been an patient observer, as a child I would spend hours in our suburban garden watching wildlife.

 My journey with my painting began at GCSE and A level I then used my artistic skills in window dressing for some 13 years before returning to paint when my first child was born in 2008.
 Since then I have been attending local art groups and workshops here in Devon where I have found inspiration and friendship.

-Motivated by this and also by getting out sketching, back in my own studio, I have developed my skills with acrylics and mixed media to the point that I started to teach others two years ago.
+Motivated by this and also by getting out sketching, back in my own studio, I have developed my skills with acrylics and mixed media to the point that I started to teach others in 2017.
 Sharing what I have learned is rewarding and equally inspiring beyond words.

 Today I am exploring strong light, reflections and cast shadows in my paintings.
 My subjects vary, but I am most interested in street life in urban areas.
 I am fascinated by the relationship between the shadows of people buildings and other objects.
 How the shadows intersect from these and connect people to a place, object/s and a moment in time.
 How the light from the sun or electric sources bounces, reflects, splatters and is caught in the scene before me.